How can we remove my father's name from the property deed?

 Answer:

-If your mother and father owned the property as joint tenants with rights of survivorship, then the property now belongs completely to your mother.
-She need only quitclaim the property from herself, to herself and the adult child as joint tenants with rights of survivorship, via a quitclaim deed.
+If your mother and father owned the property as joint tenants with rights of survivorship, the property now belongs entirely to your mother.
+To add an adult child's name, she can use a quitclaim deed to transfer the property from herself to herself and the adult child as joint tenants with rights of survivorship.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.